This page defines terms that you will encounter throughout the documentation.

 Service accounts operate under a unified authorization model with organization users, and can be assigned all of the same organization roles as users.

-To learn more, refer to Manage Service Accountsmanaging-access.html#manage-service-accounts)
+To learn more, refer to Manage Service Accounts.

-A CockroachDB Cloud cluster deployed on request for a specific customer in shared network and compute infrastructure.
+A CockroachDB Cloud cluster with minimal operational features deployed in shared network and compute infrastructure.

-A CockroachDB Cloud cluster deployed on request for a specific customer, in a cloud provider's network and compute infrastructure dedicated to that customer, which can be distributed over multiple regions for added disaster-resilience.
-In addition to infrastructure isolation, dedicated clusters can be customized with advanced network, identity-management, and encryption-related security features.
+A CockroachDB Cloud cluster with full operational capacity deployed in a cloud provider's network and compute infrastructure dedicated to each customer.
+In addition to infrastructure isolation, Advanced clusters can be customized with advanced security features for PCI DSS and HIPAA compliance at an additional cost.

 Request Unit (RU)